 Full disclosure: UptoWork contacted me to review their resume builder.
 This article is my personal view though on the tool without any interference from Uptowork.

-The first step in getting that dream job is to have the necessary skills to the job well.
+The first step in getting that dream job is to have the necessary skills for the job well.
 In that regard UptoWork won’t be of much help, that’s all you.
 But having the right skills may not be enough in a competitive job market.
 You also need to present your resume very well.

 The Modern Resume: A Visual CV

-Regardless how superficial it may sounds, looks are the first thing people notice.
+Regardless of how superficial it may sounds, looks are the first thing people notice.
 Same with resumes.
 A beautifully designed resume will get noticed easier than a dull looking resume.